HamzAlaydi/todo-node-app/readme.txt

 # This project is and implementation for Node Middleware
+# Main Features (Node, EJS)

 # 1- module exports
 # 2- todo add and post dynamically for two content pages